unicode-org/message-format-wg/spec/formatting.md

    1. If `dir` is `'LTR'`:
       1. If `msgdir` is `'LTR'`
          and `isolate` is False,
-         let the formatted output be `fmt` itself.
+         append `fmt` to the formatted output.
       1. Else, in the formatted output, prefix `fmt` with U+2066 LEFT-TO-RIGHT ISOLATE and postfix it with U+2069 POP DIRECTIONAL ISOLATE.